Gracchi/Project-Venus/README.md

 I kept the code simple, clean as much as possible.
 </br>

-This is a labour of love and a work in progress, created by Chadi Saliby aka Gracchi a cybersecurity researcher.
+This is a labour of love and work in progress, created by Chadi Saliby aka Gracchi a cybersecurity researcher.
 Project-Venus will include both blue and red team scripts.
 </br>
 Always use your knowledge for good, this material is for educational and research purposes only.